Fyrishov

 Fyrishov is a sporting facility in Uppsala, Sweden.
 It is Sweden's fourth most visited arena for swimming, sports events, meetings and recreation.
-The facilities include areas for indoor sports, summer sport and a waterpark with waterslides, 50-metre pool, training pool, relaxation area and an outdoor swimming pool.
+The facilities include areas for indoor sports, summer sport and a water park with waterslides, 50-metre pool, training pool, relaxation area and an outdoor swimming pool.
 Fyrishov AB also operates the Gottsundabadet swimming pool with a 25-metre pool, a 10-metre children's pool and gym.